VeeamHub/veeam-orchestrator/RecoverToAWS/README.md

 ## Additional Information

-Rename aws-info.csv.template to aws-info.csv and place in a C:\VDRO\Scripts folder on Veeam BNR server
+Rename aws-info.csv.template to aws-info.csv and place in a C:\VRO\Scripts folder on Veeam BNR server

 Fill in for your environment - accessKey, secretKey,region, so on